gileck/training-app-v2/app-guildelines/Typescript-guildelines.md

 ### Keep Your `tsconfig` Clean and Strict
-- Don't disable important compiler options unless absolutely necessary.
+- Don’t disable important compiler options unless absolutely necessary.
 - Keep configurations consistent across environments and projects.

 ### DO NOT Create COMPLEX TYPES
 - Avoid creating complex types that are not immediately obvious.
-- Use comments to explain why a type is structured a certain way, especially if it's not obvious.
+- Use comments to explain why a type is structured a certain way, especially if it’s not obvious.
 - Helps others (and future you) understand your decisions.
 - Prefer simple, self-explanatory types.